-Upsales automagically keeps track of this for you!
+How Upsales automagically keeps track of all the above for you

 But wait!
-What if I make a mistake and corrects it the day after?
+What if I make a mistake and correct it the day after?

-The good news is, we will take care of that too, below are three cases where we will clean your data.
+The good news is, we take care of that too.
+Below are three cases where we clean your data.

-1. A New customer that churns within 90 days
+1. New customer that churns within 90 days

-When you create a new subscription and delete or terminate the contract within 90 days the record of new customer and churn will be removed from the database (since the sum is 0).
+Imagine you create a new subscription that you delete/terminate within 90 days.
+The record of new customer and churn will be removed from the database (because the sum is 0).

-2. A churned customer that is regained with the same amount within 90 days
+2. Churned customer that's regained with the same amount within 90 days

-If a contract is terminated and a new subscription starts within 90 days with the same amount, the record of churn and new customer will be removed from the database (since the sum is 0).
+Imagine a contract is terminated and a new subscription starts within 90 days.
+With the same amount.
+The record of churn and new customer will be removed from the database (because the sum is 0).

 3. Contraction on a new customer within 30 days

-If you create a new subscription and decreases the value within 30 days, this will not be logged as a contraction.
+If you create a new subscription and decrease the value within 30 days, this will not be logged as a contraction.
 Instead, the amount of the "New customer" record will be reduced.